Graduate Outcomes Contact Details record 2020/21

 There are search and filter functionalities to help find individual graduates.

 You need to select the HUSID/FEPUSID for the graduate you wish to edit.

 Please note that OWNSTU, Forenames and Surname cannot be edited and are greyed-out on the screen.
-This is due to these fields being pre-populated from the Student, AP student or CDR record.
+This is due to these fields being pre-populated from the Student, Student Alternative or CDR record.
 If you are aware of any changes to either Forenames and/or Surname this can be done in the change fields: Forenames change/Surname change.
 Once any changes are made, make sure that you press Save.